-The first chapter is a 'introduction looking and its numbers, written by four hands by Claudia Pandolfi and Francesco Giovinazzi.
+The first chapter is a 'introduction looking and its numbers, written by four hands by Claudia Pandolfi and Francis Giovinazzi.
 Here the motivations, objectives and methodology of the survey are explained.
 The data on which the analysis was then based are reported and commented, highlighting the most significant statistics and contextualizing the data relating to gender discrimination.

 The second chapter is thepsychologic analysisto testimonials from Aurelio Castro.
 Aurelio analyzes the different ways in which women and non-binary people are discriminated against at the gaming table, investigating issues such as gatekeeping, the delegitimization of experiences and tokenism.
 Finally, Aurelio proposes some strategies to deal with this kind of discrimination.

-The third chapter, Game table: a political space for defining power, is the result of the work of Roberto Lazzaroni.
+The third chapter, Game table: a political space for defining power, is the result of the work of Robert Lazzaroni.
 Roberto investigates the game table in anthropological terms, recognizing it as a social arena where power relationships develop.
 In the conclusion of the chapter, Roberto offers some ideas for creating a balanced game space, in which everyone assumes their own responsibilities.

-Finally, the fourth chapter, Linguistic considerations, it was written by me, Gloria Comandini, aka Seeker G. I will take a few more lines to talk about my little research, since it is the sub-chapter that I can explain with more knowledge of the facts.
+Finally, the fourth chapter, Linguistic considerations, it was written by me, Glory Comandini, aka Seeker G. I will take a few more lines to talk about my little research, since it is the sub-chapter that I can explain with more knowledge of the facts.